 For the EITC, your child must have lived with you in your home in one of the fifty states or the District of Columbia for at least half of the year.
 U.S. possessions, territories, or Puerto Rico do not count toward the residency test for the EITC.

-You do not need to have a home to meet the residency test, as any location where you live regularly, including homeless shelters, will meet the test.
+You do not need to have a traditional home to meet the residency test, as any location where you live regularly, including homeless shelters, will meet the test.

 Military members stationed outside the U.S. on active duty are still considered to qualify for the EITC during the deployment.
 The same is true for extended active duty military personnel.